Ciarah1991/Technical-Writing-Portfolio/Create GH Repository and Upload file.md

 Log on to GitHub.com and sign in to your account.
 To create a repository, locate the GitHub icon on the upper left-hand corner.

 You will now arrive to the repository page.
 Select <b>New</b> on the left-hand side of the page.
-Next, you will choose a name for your repository.
-Once a name is chosen, select whether you want a public repository or a private repository.
+Next, you will choose a name for your repository and select whether you want a public repository or a private repository.
 Select <b>Initialize this repository with a README</b>.
 Choosing to initialize the repository with a README allows you to give a brief synopsis on what your repository is about.
 Lastly, select <b>create repository</b>.